 I have most experience with Selenium using the Java stack (by far the most popular), and therefore the following implementation example applies to this technology, but it can also easily be adjusted to Microsoft .NET by replacing the tools appropriately, for example replace Eclipse with Visual Studio, JUnit with Nunit, Cucumber with Specflow, Jenkins/Hudson with Team Foundation Server / Visual Studio Team Services etc.

-I would use JUnit as framework for creating data driven tests.
+I would use JUnit (TestNG) as framework for creating data driven tests.
 The data for the data driven tests could come from Microsoft Excel sheets feeding into JUnit, so that these Excel sheets could also be maintained and changed by business experts (Subject Matter Experts).
 In Java, access to the Excel sheets could be provided by the Apache POI API.
-Alternative data sources could be flat files (using the Java IO and utility classes), or databases (using JDBC for database connectivity).
+Alternative data sources could be flat files (using the Java IO and utility classes), JSON / XML, or databases (using JDBC for database connectivity).

 Behaviour Driven Development (BDD) extends traditional unit testing and integration testing with sensible automated acceptance testing.
 BDD formalises and builds on the principles of Test-Driven Development (TDD).
 TDD reverses the usual sequence of coding first and testing afterwards.
 In TDD, tests are written in advance of the code needed to satisfy them.

 BDD facilitates clearer and unambiguous communication and continuous feedback between the business stakeholders and development and testing.
 Traditional unit testing is still the foundation of automated testing and is required for fast code checks.
 The focus of traditional unit testing is on the program code internals (such as statement, branch, and path coverage), while BDD ensures software quality from a business oriented perspective.
 Traditional unit testing will still have the highest number of test cases and coverage.